swang373/VHbbUF/README.md

 ..
 NOTE::
 All the scripts must be run from the base directory.
-1. Use `copyfromINFNtoFNAL.sh` to transfer Step 2 ntuples from Pisa to FNAL. edit the directories in the script before run.
+1. Use maketier2list.py to transfer Step 2 ntuples from Pisa to FNAL. edit the directories in the script before run.

-sh copyfromINFNtoFNAL.sh
+python maketier2list.py

-2. Use `Skim.C` to skim the Step 2 ntuples with baseline selection.
+2. Use `Skim.C` or `Skim_backup.C` to skim the Step 2 ntuples with baseline selection.
 Make sure `HelperNtuples.h` is updated. in `inputstep2.ini` Section [Skim], edit tagMC, tagData, baseline, mettrigger, metfilter. in `inputstep2.ini` Section [Stitch], edit xxxLHECUT's enable reader.write_HelperNtuples(), disable the rest